Imaginous/Cowboy_Untamed/IOS.md

 For more information on the nRF Connect app go to [here](https://devzone.nordicsemi.com/f/nordic-q-a/22523/writing-hex-values-to-characteristics-using-nrf-connect "here").

 So use the nRF Connect app.
-It seems you have to connect to the Cowboy and then disable“Parse known characteristics".
+It seems you have to connect to the Cowboy and then disable “Parse known characteristics".
 Now you can select "BYTE ARRAY" when sending.
 I assume this will solve the problem of the values not written correctly on some devices.
-Connect to your Cowboy and make sure it's connected and bonded.
-Go to Nordic UART Service Send values to RX Characteristic.
+- Connect to your Cowboy and make sure it's connected and bonded.
+- Go to Nordic UART Service Send values to RX Characteristic.
+On some devices it might be shown as **CUSTOM SERVICE** address: `6E400001-B5A3-F393-E0A9-E50E24DCCA9E`.
+- Select the sub UUID: `6E400002-B5A3-F393-E0A9-E50E24DCCA9E` and select *write* or the *W* button.
+- Select *Byte Array* and send the wanted codes from the list below.

 ##### Disable / enable speed limit:
 - Disable speed limit: `0110000b000102000166eb`